Rotaerk/haskellTutorial/Chapter1.md

 `let { foo = 1; bar = 1 } in foo + bar`

-There is a subtle difference between the two: When `bar` was bound in a nested let expression, `foo` was unable to refer to `bar` because it wasn't in scope yet.
-However, in this case, both `foo` and `bar` are bound in the same let expression, and are thus both in scope at the same time.
-This means that `foo`'s expression can refer to `bar`, and vice versa.
-Here is an example demonstrating this:

-`let { a = b; b = 3 + 1; c = a } in a + c`
+The difference between the two is that a nested let expression creates a nested scope, but a single let expression with multiple bindings is just one scope.
+Thus, a nested let expression may shadow the outer one like this:

+`let foo = 1 in let foo = 2 in foo`

+And when multiple declarations are made in the same let expression, the same rules apply as described
+earlier: They may not repeat or contradict one another, but they may refer to each other regardless of order.

 Functions
 ---------